dcossia-proj/PC-Link-U/README.md

 ## About

 PC-Link-U is a self-hosted game streaming solution built on top of Apollo, designed to provide flexible streaming modes for various gaming scenarios.
-It automatically configures three instances, each tailored for a specific mode: **Asymmetrical**, **Solo**, and **Mirror**.
+It is designed to be used with **ONE CLIENT AT A TIME.** It automatically configures three instances, each tailored for a specific mode: **Asymmetrical**, **Solo**, and **Mirror**.
 These instances come with preconfigured settings to streamline setup and enhance the gaming experience.

 **Key Features**: